-MACH1GTO PARTS LIST
+Mach1GTO PARTS LIST

-- 1 Mach1GTO German Equatorial Head with Servo Drive Motors - 1 GTO Control Box (Model GTOCP4) with control box-to-pier adapter (CBAPT) - 1 14.5" Stainless Counterweight Shaft with Machined Safety Stop - 1 Y-cable R.A. portion is 24.5" long and Dec. portion is 40.5" length - D.C. power cord set (6' cable with power pole connectors, 18" cable with cigarette plug and 18" cable with ring connectors) - 1 15' straight-through serial cable for computer connection (CABSER15) - 1 1/4-20 Machined Knob Kit (M1485KBKIT) - 1 CD containing PulseGuideTM by Sirius Imaging (remote control utility for WindowsTM PC's) & Instruction Manuals - 1 Hex key set - Instruction Manuals
+- 1 Mach1GTO German Equatorial Head with Servo Drive Motors - 1 GTO Control Box (Model GTOCP4) with control box-to-pier adapter (CBAPT) - 1 14.5" x 1.125" Stainless Counterweight Shaft (M8084-A) with Machined Safety Stop (MSSKB) - 1 Y-cable R.A. portion is 24.5" long and Dec. portion is 40.5" length (SM1GYCR) - 1 D.C. power cord set 6' cable with power pole connectors (CABPP6), 18" cable with cigarette plug (CABPP18C) and 18" cable with ring connectors (CABPP18R) and clip (FPCLIP) - 1 15' straight-through serial cable for computer connection (CABSER15) - 1 1/4-20 Machined Knob Kit (M1485KBKIT) - 1 CD containing PulseGuide[TM] by Sirius Imaging (remote control utility for Windows[TM] PC's) & Instruction Manuals 1 Hex key set - Instruction Manuals and Registration Card All required fasteners

-In order to assemble your mount fully, you will need the following items sold separately:
+In order to fully assemble your mount, you will need some of the following items sold separately.
+Many of these items will be discussed throughout these instructions.

 - Telescope mounting plate: Many choices to fit your telescope and observing needs.
-See detailed section later in this manual. - Pier or Tripod: - o 6" Eagle Adjustable Folding Pier (EAGLE6) - Astro-Physics 6" Portable Pier 6 sizes from 24" to 62" tall (6X##PP) - Berlebach Wood Tripod (AWTBER) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
+See detailed section later in this manual. - Pier or Tripod: - 6" Eagle Adjustable Folding Pier (EAGLE6) - Astro-Physics 6" Portable Pier 6 sizes from 24" to 62" tall (6X##PP) - Berlebach Wood Tripod (AWTBER) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
 (6SLCWT) and 9 lb.
 (9SLCWT) counterweights are available for the standard 1.125" diameter counterweight shaft.
 (5, 10 and 18 lb. weights are also available for the optional 1.875" diameter shaft see below.)
 Generally, 85-100% of the weight of the scope, mounting plates and accessories is required in counterweights. - DC Power Source: Portable rechargeable 12 volt battery pack or a power converter to convert your household AC current to DC current of 12 16 volts at a minimum of 5 amps.
 We offer a 13.8 volt 5 amp converter (PS138V5A) and a 15 volt 12 amp converter (PS15V12A).
 We recommend giving the mount its own power source and powering other devices and accessories from a separate power source or multiple sources.
 See the GTO Manual for more information.